 Management has determined it appropriate to record these investments as available-for-sale financial assets.
 The initial investments were recorded at cost.
-The Company revalues the investments at each reporting period.
-Any changes in the fair value of the investments are recorded in other comprehensive income ("OCI") until the investments are sold or otherwise disposed, at which point any gains and losses recorded to date will be recognized through profit or loss.
+The Company will revalue the investments at each reporting period.
+Any changes in the fair value of the investments will be recorded in other comprehensive income ("OCI") until the investments are sold or otherwise disposed, at which point any gains and losses recorded to date will be recognized through profit or loss.